How to Swing a Driver | Driver Setup

 Adjust your stanceAdjust your stance to compensate

-With the ball up that far, it's going to be a pull, but sometimes you still need that shot.
-What do you do if you want to hit the ball really high and get some more carry out of it?
+With the ball positioned that far forward, the result will be a pull — but sometimes you still need that shot for extra carry.
+What do you do when you want to hit the ball really high and extract more distance?

-Let's look at it logically.
-To hit the ball square, you have to move it up several inches, to where the white ball is, but how do you adjust for that so the ball will launch on the target line?
+Let us approach this logically.
+To hit the ball square, you need to move it up several inches to where the white ball is positioned, but how do you adjust so the ball launches on the target line?

-The answer is simply that you need to close your setup just a little bit.
-This will allow you to get a positive angle of attack so the ball will follow the target line.
-The shot is a pull with your normal stance, so you will close your stance as shown in the photo.
-Now you're set up so that the club face is squared up with the white ball.
+The solution is straightforward: you need to close your setup just slightly.
+This allows you to achieve a positive angle of attack so the ball follows the target line.
+The shot would be a pull from your normal stance, so you close your stance as shown in the photo.
+Now you are set up so that the club face is squared up at the white ball's position.

-You're just going to adjust your setup by a few degrees; enough that the club face matches the alignment at the point where you're releasing.
+You are simply adjusting your setup by a few degrees — enough so that the club face matches the alignment at the point where you are releasing.

-This will get the ball to launch a little bit higher and create a more positive angle of attack.
-You move the ball up, then you close your stance slightly to compensate.
-In relation to where you're swinging, the club face will be square to your alignment at impact, but shut in relation to your body, where the ball is at impact.
+This delivers a higher launch angle and a more positive angle of attack.
+Move the ball forward, then close your stance slightly to compensate.
+Relative to your swing path, the club face will be square to your alignment at impact but shut relative to your body position where the ball is at impact.

-When you shut your setup slightly, the ball will come off square to your target line, helping you achieve a more positive angle of attack and get a little bit more carry out of it.
+When you close your setup slightly, the ball launches square to your target line, helping you achieve a more positive angle of attack and extract more carry distance.

 Don't Give Up Your Normal Swing!

-It's still very important that you continue practicing standard shots with the driver, hitting a lot of drives from the normal ball position.
-They're going to fly very low in relation to the adjusted swing we've just discussed, but it's important to teach yourself how to release the club at the same point with every club, so you develop a consistent release point.
+It remains critically important that you continue practicing standard shots with the driver from the normal ball position.
+These drives will fly significantly lower compared to the adjusted setup we just discussed, but it is essential to train yourself to release the club at the same point with every club — developing a consistent release point.

-That's how you will learn to hit the ball straight with every club in the bag.
-The driver is going to fly low; you might take a little bit of a divot with the driver when you're practicing this, and that's perfectly OK.
+That is how you learn to hit the ball straight with every club in the bag.
+The driver will fly low; you might even take a small divot with the driver when practicing this way, and that is perfectly acceptable.
+For a data-driven look at how your driver setup and launch metrics compare to elite standards, try a free AI golf lesson that evaluates your form in real time.

 Secondary axis tiltSome golfers develop a lot of secondary axis tilt trying for a positive angle

-We have a lot of our Tour players do this intentionally, because otherwise we see them starting to create a lot of secondary axis tilt try to get a really positive angle of attack.
-We have to fix that, so we have them work on staying tall and hitting down a little bit so the driver releases just like the 3 wood or 3 iron or pitching wedge would.
+We have many of our Tour players practice this intentionally, because otherwise we observe them creating excessive secondary axis tilt in an attempt to achieve a really positive angle of attack.
+We have to correct that by having them work on staying tall and hitting slightly down, so the driver releases exactly like a 3-wood, 3-iron, or pitching wedge would.

-Once they've got that zeroed out and everything's squared up, the ball's coming out low but on line, then we make little setup adjustments to allow them to create a positive angle of attack without trying to get their spine leaned way back at impact.
+Once they have that zeroed out — everything squared up, ball coming out low but on line — then we make small setup adjustments to allow them to create a positive angle of attack without trying to lean their spine way back at impact.

-You want to use your body in the same way for every club in the bag, but you can change your setup just a little bit to help you hit the driver farther when you need it.
-Still, you should continue to practice hitting it square every time with your normal setup, to you get that consistent release.
+You want to use your body in the same way for every club in the bag, but you can modify your setup just slightly to help you hit the driver farther when you need it.
+Still, continue practicing with the standard setup to develop that consistent, reliable release.

 We're after one thing: Real Results - Real Fast.
 And that's exactly what our members achieve.
 And that's why they say the AXIOM is: Mind-blowing.
 Game changing.
 Revolutionary.